semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(New) Test Summary (beta)**
 From now on you can configure your test results output to render in a new Summary tab on the job page, provided that it's in _JUnit XML format_.
 This feature is in **beta** and currently, Ruby/Rspec, Elixir/ExUinit, and Go/gotestsum are fully supported.

-Take the advantage of this new feature now and:
+Take the advantage of this new feature now to:

-- Quickly identify the failing tests without searching through logs.
+- Quickly identify failing tests without searching through logs.
-- Easily review the test execution time and identify slow-performing tests.
+- Easily review test execution time and identify slow-performing tests.
 - Sort and filter the output of your tests however you see fit.
-- Search through the big test suits to find what you're looking for.
+- Search through big test suits to find what you're looking for.

-To learn more on how to configure test summary check our [docummentation page](https://docs.semaphoreci.com/essentials/test-summary/).
+To learn more on how to configure test summary, check our [docummentation page](https://docs.semaphoreci.com/essentials/test-summary/).

 **(New) Parameterized promotions (beta)**
 With parameterized promotions, you can re-use a single promotion pipeline and use environment variables to achieve different results based on the variable values.

 - Define the parameter name and description in YAML or Workflow Builder.
 - Assign parameter values when manually promoting.
-- Use parameter values in promoted pipeline name, secret name, pipeline queue, or as an environment variable.
+- Use parameter values in promoted pipeline names, secret names, pipeline queues, or as environment variables.

-This feature is in **private beta**, if you would like to try it out please [reach out to us](mailto:feedback@semaphoreci.com?subject=Parameterized%20promotions%20-%20beta%20request&body=I%20would%20like%20to%20join%20the%20private%20beta%20for%20parameterized%20promotions%20feature...).
+This feature is in **private beta**.
+If you would like to try it out, please [reach out to us](mailto:feedback@semaphoreci.com?subject=Parameterized%20promotions%20-%20beta%20request&body=I%20would%20like%20to%20join%20the%20private%20beta%20for%20parameterized%20promotions%20feature...).

 ### Week of Jun 28, 2021